Clio Logo

 Battle of Westport Map Progression

 This battle position is significant to a greater understanding of how the Confederates lost the Battle of Westport.
 Here is how Price’s Army of the Missouri ended up in this specific position.
-In response to Gen. James G. Blunt’s attack from Westport coming south up Wornall Road (for more information on the Union Position look below), Confederate General Joseph Shelby’s and General James Fagan’s Cavalry Brigades counterattacked and pushed Blunt’s forces back to the north side of Brush Creek (the Plaza side), where Blunt’s forces formed a line defending Westport.
+In response to Gen. James G. Blunt’s attack from Westport coming south up Wornall Road (for more information see Union Position marker), Confederate General Joseph Shelby’s and General James Fagan’s Cavalry Brigades counterattacked and pushed Blunt’s forces back to the north side of Brush Creek (the Plaza side), where Blunt’s forces formed a line defending the town of Westport.
 While pushing the Union forces back, the Confederates had them outflanked and outnumbered.
 Shelby’s men got as far as the south bank of Brush Creek, but his attack stalled, due to being low on ammunition.
 So instead of continuing the pursuit, he took up a defensive position along a stone fence along what is now 51st Street.
-This is Confederate forces got into the position described in the marker.
+This is how Confederate forces got into the position described in the marker.

 Unless they remain stationary while taking cover or holding a position, military formations in battles are typically mobile, often advancing and retreating.
 Confederates were set up with Col. Sidney D. Jackman’s Cavalry brigade located on the far left near modern day 55th Street and Ward Parkway by the Bent House.
 His skirmish line caused Union Col. Charles W. Blair to think he was going to be outflanked and he initiated a counterattack that accidentally desynchronized the Union line’s attack.
 Gen. Shelby’s Cavalry Division was located in the middle on the southeast side of modern day 55th Street and Wornall Road.
 Price’s Army of the Missouri was to the right in front of Gen. Shelby’s Division, which was covering the rear of Price’s Army.
 Gen. Thompson’s Brigade was in front of Price along modern day 51th Street and Wornall Road.
 Thompson’s brigade was also Shelby’s main defensive line.
 There the men took cover using a stone fence, which protected them from enemy fire.
 This allowed the Confederates some visual cover as well.
 The stone fence that the marker is currently in front of is not the same fence that was there during the Battle of Westport, due to its height and use of modern cement.
-Lastly, Gen. Fagan’s Division was set up in a screen line a screen is a tactic whereby a smaller contingent of soldiers is used to conceal the size of the main force and serve as reconnaissance and a sort of early warning system.
-Gen. Fagan’s Division was next to Thompson’s and extended around two miles to the east making it look as though the Confederates have their right flank covered, while most of their men are not actually there, and connected with Col. Marmaduke, who was in the process of losing at Byram's Ford (see the below link)
+Lastly, Gen. Fagan’s Division was set up in a screen line.
+A screen is a tactic whereby a smaller contingent of soldiers is used to conceal the size of the main force and serve as reconnaissance and a sort of early warning system.
+Gen. Fagan’s Division was next to Thompson’s and extended around two miles to the east making it look as though the Confederates had their right flank covered.
+Most of their men were not actually there, and instead were connected with Col. Marmaduke, who was in the process of losing at Byram's Ford (see Byram's Ford marker)

-In 1979 the members of the Howard N. Monnett Battle of Westport Fund erected historical markers at twenty-five significant Battle of Westport sites, as well as a thirty-two-mile self-guided car tour.
+In 1979, the Howard N. Monnett Battle of Westport Fund erected historical markers at 25 significant Battle of Westport sites, as well as a t32-mile self-guided car tour.
 Several of the markers are within walking distance in Loose Park and the surrounding area, including the Union Flanking Movement marker, the Union Artillery historical marker, and the Battle of Westport Monument.
 This Confederate Position historical marker stands in front of a stone wall, which is fitting given the quite advantageous defensive role the wall played in the battle.

 The Battle of Westport is an important part of both Kansas City and Civil War history.
 The Confederate Position is crucial to understanding how and why Price’s Army of the Missouri lost the Battle of Westport, and why Price’s Raid failed more broadly.
 Their logistical and supply problems cost them the battle even with superior positioning.
 The marker allows people to have easy access to learning about the Battle of Westport, at one of the most popular parks in Kansas City.